Simulating spin chains using a superconducting circuit: gauge invariance, superadiabatic transport, and broken time-reversal symmetry: Introduction

-At the turn of the century, around seven decades after the seminal work of Rabi in 1937 \cite{Rabi37} and after the proof of the adiabatic theorem by Born and Fock in 1928 \cite{Born28}, Berry \cite{Berry09} and separately Demirplak and Rice \cite{Demirplak03,Demirplak05,Demirplak08} made a simple but powerful observation: a system can follow exactly the adiabatic state by using an additional counterdiabatic Hamiltonian tailored to cancel the nonadiabatic excitations.
-This type of evolution is called superadiabatic or transitionless, and several variations have been explored theoretically \cite{Torrontegui13}.
-Superadiabatic methods form a bridge between the two paradigms of quantum control, and allow one to exploit the advantages of both.
+In general, superadiabatic methods form a bridge between the two paradigms of quantum control, and allow one to exploit the advantages of both.
 The combination of robustness under parameter fluctuations and drive errors, together with fast operation times would make superadiabatic protocols especially advantageous for reducing the effects of decoherence and increasing the signal-to-noise ratio.
-For adiabatic quantum computers \cite{Farhi01}, quantum-annealing processors \cite{annealing,dwave}, and holonomic quantum computing \cite{fastholonomic,holonomic,nonabelianwallraff} this would be one important route to achieve quantum advantage \cite{troyer}.
-In quantum thermodynamics, the suppression of interlevel transitions during the adiabatic cycle of a quantum engine could lead to superadiabatic engines with increased power \cite{Chotorlishvili16}, while at the same time providing novel insights into the foundations of the third law of thermodynamics \cite{B816102J,0295-5075-85-3-30008,PhysRevA.82.053403}.
+For adiabatic quantum computers \cite{Farhi01}, quantum-annealing processors \cite{annealing,dwave}, and holonomic quantum computing \cite{fastholonomic,holonomic,nonabelianwallraff} this would be one important route to achieving quantum advantage \cite{troyer}.
+In quantum thermodynamics, during the adiabatic cycle of a quantum engine the system should not only be decoupled from the thermal reservoir but also interlevel transitions should be suppressed, leading to superadiabatic engines with increased power \cite{Chotorlishvili16}, and providing novel insights into the foundations of the third law of thermodynamics \cite{B816102J,0295-5075-85-3-30008,PhysRevA.82.053403}.
+In cyclic processes such as those used in heat engines, superadiabaticity provide a quantitative expression of Carnot's formulation of the third law of thermodynamics by showing why absolute zero is not achievable in finite time \cite{B816102J,0295-5075-85-3-30008,PhysRevA.82.053403}.
+Finally, techniques of Floquet-engineering of the counterdiabatic term in Ising models \cite{Claeys2019} and of adiabatic transfer of entanglement in quantum dot arrays \cite{Platero2019} and spin lattices with anti-ferromagnetic (Heisenberg) couplings \cite{Groenland2019}, open new avenues for quantum-information tasks in complex lattices.

-However, a major difficulty in implementing these protocols is that the counterdiabatic drive typically needs complex couplings between energy levels, with externally-controlled and stable Peierls phases \cite{Peierls:1933}.
-In optical setups this would require lasers with exquisitly low phase noise.
-This is why so far superadiabatic protocols have been demonstrated only in simple configurations, involving either two levels \cite{Bason12,Zhang13} or two control fields \cite{An2016,Du2016,Zhou2017}.